Westchester County Business Journal: Small Business Report- Public relations and Social Media

 Why Social Media is Not a Magic Bullet

-As the economy picks up, traditional media budgets are slowly coming back into the marketing mix, and companies are integrating these traditional media vehicles with social media strategies.
+As the economy picks up, traditional media budgets are slowly coming back into the marketing communication mix, and companies are integrating traditional media vehicles with social media first digital strategies.
 The result is a fully integrated marketing approach with increased opportunities for the end user to engage with the brand through several touch points.

 Social Media PR Campaign Example

-In order to be successful, everything in a digital marketing campaign needs to be integrated seamlessly for a positive customer experience.
-For example, a Westchester fashion boutique was looking to build buzz about their new store opening.
-This particular retailer is a perfect example of a company using social media and PR interchangeably.
-Traditional press releases were written for the grand opening, as well as social media releases to bloggers.
-A local celebrity spokesperson modeled clothes at the Grand Opening, and was utilized in the preliminary ad campaigns.
-The spokesperson also utilized their social media to get the word out about the store.
-As a way to take the conversation offline and meet their fans in person, the retailer participated in event sponsorships such as The WAG’s Ageless Forever Event, or A Taste of The Towns at The Gym in Armonk.
-They also shoot all of their own advertising campaigns, and reward their Facebook fans with teasers of behind the scenes footage from shoots to create a unique experience that can only be found in social media.
-For Valentine’s Day, a “wish list” was created in print for customers to track their favorite items in the store.
-We combined this in the digital realm by creating a “digital wish list” so users could get a similar experience at home on their laptops, if they didn’t want to fill out the list at the store.
+Branded Photography: They also shoot all of their own advertising campaigns, and reward their Facebook fans with teasers of behind the scenes footage from shoots to create a unique experience that can only be found on social media.
+For Valentine’s Day, a digital wish list was created in print for customers to track their favorite items in the store.
+We combined this in the digital realm by creating a digital wish list.
+Users could get a similar experience at home on their laptops if they didn’t want to fill out the list at the store.

 Social Media Marketing for Business